Ericonaldo/ILSwiss/README.md

 # ILSwiss

 ILSwiss is an Easy-to-run Imitation Learning (IL, or Learning from Demonstration, LfD) framework (template) in PyTorch based on existing code base.

 The most works are based on [rlswiss](https://github.com/KamyarGh/rl_swiss) and [rlkit](https://github.com/rail-berkeley/rlkit/).
 Since the original rlswiss contains meta-rl methods and redundant codes, in this repo, we clean and optimize the code architecture, modify and re-implement algorithms for the purpose of easier running **imitation learning** experiments (rlkit focus on general RL algorithms).
 We further introduce vec envs to sample data in a parallel style to boost the sampling stage refering to [tianshou](https://github.com/thu-ml/tianshou) and add tensorboard support.

 You can easily build experiment codes under this framework in your research.
 We will continue to maintain this repo while keeping it clear and clean.

+## Implementing RL algorithms (for potential researches):

+- Contrastive Unsupervised Representation Learning (CURL-SAC, https://github.com/MishaLaskin/curl/)
+- Goal-Conditioned Supervised Learning (GCSL, https://github.com/dibyaghosh/gcsl)

 ## Implemented RL algorithms:

 - Soft-Actor-Critic (SAC)
 - Soft-Actor-Critic (SAC) (Auto Learning Alpha version)
+- Soft-Actor-Critic-Auto-Encoder (SAC-AE)
 - Soft Q Learning (SQL)
 - TD3
 - DDPG